 Now suppose that one quantum cycle the muon restarts at another point so it moves.
 As the distribution around a muon is weaker than at the center, a neutrino strike there won’t give a decay.
 If a neutrino was about to strike where the muon was, moving extended its lifetime by one cycle.
 By moving the muon dodged the neutrino bullet so the teleport cycle added to its lifetime.

 For a muon, life events and movement events share a fixed resource, quantum cycles, that give one or the other but not both at once.
 A quantum cycle can be either a life event or a teleport so as a muon moves faster, more teleports replace life events so its lifetime increases.
 Time dilates for the muon as it moves faster as relativity says.

 Any quantum matter entity that spends a quantum cycle “in transit” loses a life event cycle.
 Restarting at a new point in its distribution stops a life cycle occurring so as matter moves faster, its time dilates.
 If it restarts one node to the right say, any measure made in that direction is a pixel less.
 If one measures distance from where it is, a teleport one way shortens distance that way, and if time is measured in life events, every teleport steals a life event.
 Together, these two effects keep the speed of light constant as matter moves.

-Figure 5.5 shows the space-time diagram of a photon of light passing stationary matter.
-The photon moves a point of distance per point of time to give a 45º line, i.e. the speed of light.
-When matter teleports, it loses a point of distance and a cycle of time which in effect slides the time axis down and the length axis right by one point.
-Since the photon still passes through the zero-point, shifting both axes by one means the photon line is still 45º, i.e. the speed of light is the same.
-Special relativity arises because the movement of matter is based on origin changes not pointer changes.
+Figure 5.5 shows the space-time diagram of a photon passing stationary matter.
+The photon moves one point of distance per point of time to give a 45º line, which is the speed of light.
+Now suppose the matter point moves one unit towards the photon by teleport.
+If the axes stay as they are, it moves a distance unit closer to the photon in a unit of time but the teleport shifts the axes by a distance unit and a time unit as well.
+Since the photon still passes through the zero-point, shifting both axes by one means the photon line is still 45º, which is the speed of light.
+Relativity arises because matter movement changes the origin of time and space.